In the time it takes you to read this sentence, about 40,509 tweets will have been published.

 The biggest mistake you can make is to stop using Twitter.

 Waaaaaaay too many businesses start off strong and optimistic on Twitter, and after going however long without finding the engagement they’d hoped for, they give up.

 That’s EXACTLY why I went all good-will-hunting with the statistics!
 To show you that it’s not your fault if Twitter marketing seems like a pain.
 It’s an uphill battle for everyone, is all.

 It IS your fault, however, if you convince yourself that it’s futile and you give up.
-Because here’s the thing: Twitter is a loud and busy place (obviously), and while that means you have to work harder to be heard, it also means that it’s LOADED with opportunity.
+Because here’s the thing: Twitter is a loud and busy place (obviously), and while that means the life of a tweet is relatively short and you have to work harder to be heard, it also means that this network is LOADED with opportunity.

 The solution?
 Tweet more.
 Tweet hardcore.
 Tweet like a MUTHA.

 If you’re trying to get more followers and you’re only tweeting once or twice a day, you’re gonna stay stuck right where you are – heck, the followers you have might not even be SEEING your tweets!
 (That’s just playing the numbers, ya know?)

 To increase your odds, you’ve gotta increase your volume.
 First of all, don’t pay attention to all those millions of studies about the best times to tweet – they’re not about you.
 Pay attention to your own analytics to figure out what times you should be focusing on.